Nenotriple/img-txt_viewer/README.md

 **img-txt Viewer** is completely private, in every sense of the word.
 - The app operates entirely on your device, ensuring your data remains solely under your control.
-- No data is collected, transmitted, or stored, aside from a basic configuration file for app settings.
+- **No data is collected, transmitted, or stored**, aside from a basic configuration file for app settings.
-- The app functions 100% offline and never connects to external servers.
-No data is ever shared or sent elsewhere.
+- The app functions 100% offline and never connects to external servers. **No data is ever shared or sent elsewhere.**

 <br>